Les vies ultérieures des livres qui tentent de changer la société (2009)

 By looking at works originally published and distributed on a small scale for local populations as a concrete means for militants, intellectuals, and labourers to communicate and popularise their respective causes, the series emphasises the nomadization of ideas as well as the afterlives of such works.
 In particular, the photographs make visible how, over time, these publications end up contributing to the construction of a local history, one that can be used - or abused - to legitimate particular forms of collective identity.

-Les vies ultérieures des livres qui tentent de changer la société.
+Work presented: Les vies ultérieures des livres qui tentent de changer la société.